atcg/manderCap/README.md

 Initial housekeeping:
 ---------------------

 The manderCap repository should be in the same directory as the directories containing the read data (in this case those directories are called Project_Shaffer and Undetermined_indices).
+We'll call this top-level directory that contains the manderCap repo and the Project_Shaffer and Undetermined_indeces folders "topDirectory" from here on out.

 Move all the reads from their Sample folders into a single directory:

-`cd mainDirectory`
+`cd topDirectory`

 `mkdir allReads`